dmitrKuznetsov/order-ms/README.md

 # Order Microservice
-This RESTful application:
+This RESTful has:
-* Supports CRUD operations for orders.
+* CRUD operations for orders.
-* Uses PostgreSQL database for persisting data
+* PostgreSQL database for persisting data
+* Integration tests for repository layer

 ## Local development
 For starting database run command: